 Brain Injury Compensation: How to Calculate

-- Lost wages and future lost earning capacity
+- Lost wages and future lost earning capacity; and

 Calculating these amounts is pretty easy.
 All you need to do is find your medical bills and drug receipts.
 Add up the cost of medical care.
 You should also find a recent paystub to calculate the loss of income.
 Brain injury victims can also receive compensation for pain and suffering.